 Inuyama Castle: a National Treasure

 Inuyama Castle used to be the only castle in private possession.
-It belonged to the Naruse family, a very old and influential family of Japanese nobles until they transferred its property right to a judicial fund in 2005.
+It belonged to the Naruse family, a very traditional and influential family of Japanese nobles until they transferred its property right to a judicial fund in 2005.

 Inuyama Castle (犬山城)